Grepolis alternative

 Inselnova vs Grepolis

 If you have played Grepolis, you already know the feeling.
 The islands are great.
 The fleets are great.
+The alliance wars are great.
 Then a colony ship is landing at 02:14 in the morning, your alliance needs you awake for it, and a strategy game has quietly turned into a second job.

-Inselnova keeps the part you liked and lets go of the part that wore you down.
+Inselnova keeps the islands, the fleets and the alliance wars, and drops the second job.
 You rule an island in a medieval sea full of other real players.
-You build a harbour, train fleets, scout your neighbours, trade what you grow, and pick who to fight and who to stand beside.
-It plays in your browser on a phone or a computer, it is free, and there is nothing to install.
+You build a harbour, you build fleets, you scout your neighbours, you trade what you grow, and you pick who to fight and who to stand beside.
+The game runs in your browser on a phone or a computer, the game is free, and there is nothing to install.
+Other players are building on islands around you, and the game keeps moving while you are away.

 Does the world ever reset?

-This is the real difference.
-Grepolis worlds are designed to end.
-An alliance wins by building the World Wonders, or by holding enough of the map, or by taking Olympus, and after a short peacetime the world shuts for good.
-Worlds also close when too few players are left.
-Some people like a finish line.
-Plenty of others have built for months and watched the whole thing get archived.
+Grepolis worlds end.
+Inselnova’s world does not.
+A Grepolis world is designed to end: an alliance wins the world by building the World Wonders, or by holding enough of the map, or by taking Olympus, and once the world is won it closes for good.
+A world also closes when too few players are left in it.
+Some players like a finish line.
+Plenty of players have built for months and watched their world close under them anyway.
+When a world closes, what they built closes with it.

-Inselnova does not do that.
+Inselnova does not close worlds.
 The world is persistent and it never resets.
-When an island goes quiet and is abandoned, a force called the Black Tide reclaims it and opens it up for someone new, so the map stays alive without ever starting over.
-What you build keeps mattering.
+When an island goes quiet because a player has left, a force called the Black Tide takes the island back and opens it up for a new player, so the map stays alive without the world ever starting over.
+What you build this month still matters next year.
+Your island is still your island.

 Can you buy your way to the top?

-Grepolis is free to play, but its premium currency, Gold, can instantly finish a building, a piece of research, or a wave of troops, and it can buy advisors that lift your output.
-Most competitive players will tell you the same thing: at the top of a server, the heavy spenders set the pace.
-Some veterans argue you can still out-time a spender, and that is fair, but the complaint is loud for a reason.
+Grepolis is free to play, but Gold, the premium currency, can finish a building, a research or a wave of troops on the spot, and Gold also buys advisors that lift your output.
+Ask competitive players and most will tell you the same thing: at the top of a world, the players who spend Gold set the pace.
+Some veterans say good play can still beat Gold, and that is fair, but the complaint is loud for a reason.

 Inselnova has no premium currency.
-There is nothing to buy that makes your swords hit harder or your walls stand taller.
-The governor who plans well wins, not the one with the deepest pockets.
+There is nothing to buy that makes your fleets hit harder or your walls stand taller.
+The player who plans well wins, not the player who spends the most.

 Will it take over your evenings?

-Grepolis combat is timed to the second.
-Attacks land on an exact tick, the game even randomises arrival by a few seconds to stop perfect timing, and serious play means sitting on the screen sending and cancelling fleets to hit the moment.
+Grepolis combat runs to the second.
+Attacks land on an exact tick, the game even shifts an arrival by a few seconds to stop perfect timing, and serious play means sitting at the screen sending and cancelling fleets to land on the right moment.
 Miss the wrong night and you can lose a city in your sleep.

 Inselnova runs slower on purpose.
-You queue a build or send a fleet, close the tab, and come back later to something that moved without you.
-Your first three days come with protection while you find your feet, and when life gets busy there is a vacation mode.
+You queue a build or send a fleet, you close the tab, and you come back later to a game that moved without you.
+Your first three days come with new-player protection while you find your feet, and when life gets busy there is a vacation mode.
 A bad night here is rarely the end of you.
-You rebuild, you lean on your alliance, and your story keeps going.
+You rebuild, you lean on your alliance, and you keep playing.
+Nothing here needs to land at 02:14 in the morning.

 When is Grepolis the better choice?

-This is not a clean sweep, and it would be dishonest to pretend it is.
+This is not a clean sweep.
 Grepolis has things Inselnova does not.
-The Greek mythology runs deep, with gods to worship, favour to spend, spells to cast and mythical units to summon.
-It has fifteen years of polish, a large and stubborn community, native phone apps, and a real, declared way to win a world.
-Its beginner shield also lasts longer than ours.
+The Greek gods run deep, with gods to worship, favour to spend, spells to cast and mythical units to summon.
+The game has fifteen years of polish, a big community, native phone apps, and a real, declared way to win a world.
+Its new-player protection also lasts longer than ours, five to seven days against our 72 hours.

-So if you want ancient gods and a defined endgame to chase, Grepolis is a fine game and you should play it.
-If you want island strategy that fits around a job, never wipes your progress, and never asks for your wallet, that is what Inselnova is for.
+So if you want the Greek gods and an endgame to chase, play Grepolis, it is a fine game.
+If you want island strategy that fits around a job, never resets the world under you, and never asks for your wallet, that is what Inselnova is for.

 Grepolis in action